tomas-fryza/probe-request-project/README.md

 | `oui`        | Organization Unique Identifier               |
 | `occupancy`  | Number of individuals present in the lab     |

-*The `ssid` and a portion of the `src` MAC addresses were anonymized.
+*The `ssid` and a portion of the `src` MAC addresses were anonymized in this dataset.

 ## Anonymized MACs

 In the lab, there are several All-in-One computers with Wi-Fi.
-The following list of anonymized MACs must be removed from the dataset within the pre-processing operations.
+The following list of anonymized MACs should be removed from the dataset within the pre-processing operations.

 ```bash
 dc:fb:48:68:be:e4